 A circular autumn walk from Coleton Fishacre

 This walk takes in the woodland along the top of Coleton Fishacre garden, viewpoints over the sea and the rugged coastline, and the South West Coast path.
 It leads you back to Coleton Fishacre via Coleton Camp, and is an ideal autumn walk as it enjoys views over the rugged coastline where colour runs riot from the bracken, gorse and leaves on the trees.
+It is only accessible when Coleton Fishacre is open on Saturdays and Sundays, 11am-4pm, in November and December.

 The first path you come to in Coleton Fishacre garden directs you to Scout Point and the wild play area.
 Follow this path, which takes you along the top of the garden through woodland, with frequent viewpoints over the house and the sea.
 Keep going until you reach the end of this path and you will come to Scout Point, which is the best place in the garden to see uninterrupted views of the rugged coastline towards Kingswear.